Knitschi/DependencyVersioningProblemPaper/Sources/DependencyVersioningProblemPaper/Notes.rst

-However version specification expressions can be "ored" and I should check if that can be used to define a list of allowed versions. https://docs.conan.io/en/latest/versioning/version_ranges.html Conan does not compute a "joint" compatibility, it will use the version from the most down-stream requirement.
+However version specification expressions can be "ored" and I should check if that can be used to define a list of allowed versions. https://docs.conan.io/en/latest/versioning/version_ranges.html Conan does not compute a *joint* compatibility, it will use the version from the most down-stream requirement.
 It should be possible though to optian all requirements using conan and implement that functionality.
 Alternatively one could try to convince the conan guys to implement it :).